 Consult with your hearing healthcare professional if you experience discomfort or pain in your ear.
 In some cases, the hearing aid may need to be adjusted for fit or there may be the possibility of an ear infection eluding to the pain.
 Your healthcare professional will be able to determine the cause of soreness and assist you in receiving the proper treatment.

 Hearing aids should be checked regularly as recommended by your hearing care provider.
 Your hearing care provider will check that your hearing aids are in good working condition and adjusted appropriately to your hearing level so that you are hearing at your best.

 If you require assistance with your hearing aids, our hearing healthcare professionals can help.
-Visit our directory to find a hearing healthcare professional in your area.
+Visit our directory to find a hearing healthcare clinic near you.